ssu-dmlab/HyperGCN-pytorch/README.md

 ## Difference between this repository and the original repository

-The above heperparameter setting suggested by the originaly repository seems to have an issue to produce the following results reported its paper (the related issue is found [here](https://github.com/malllabiisc/HyperGCN/issues/1)).
+The above heperparameter setting suggested by the originaly repository seems to have an issue to produce the following results reported in its paper (the related issue is found [here](https://github.com/malllabiisc/HyperGCN/issues/1)).

 ### The experimental result of the paper